aipowerorg/aipowerorg.github.io/docs/Write/context.md

 # Context

-Context (Vector Store) feature allows the AI to access specific information from your website when generating content.
+The Context (Vector Store) feature allows the AI to access specific information from your website when generating content.
 This is a good way to create articles that are aware of your products, services, or other specialized topics you have trained the AI on.

 ## Configuration

-To use a knowledge base for content generation, enable it in the **Vectors** accordion.
+To use a knowledge base for content generation, enable it in the **Context** accordion.

 1.  **Enable Vector Store**: Check this box to activate the feature for the current writing task.